daniel5151/ANESE/README.md

 Lastly, I am trying to avoid looking at the source codes of other NES emulators, since IMO, half the fun of writing a emulator is figuring things out yourself :D

+(That said, big shoutout to [LaiNES](https://github.com/AndreaOrru/LaiNES) and [fogleman/nes](https://github.com/fogleman/nes), two solid projects who's code I referenced when implementing some particularly tricky parts of the PPU)

 ## Building

 ANESE uses **CMake**, so make sure it is installed.

-ANESE core doesn't have any hard dependencies (usually not even to C++stdlib!), but there are some UI libs.
-Most dependencies should _just work_, but some require additional installation:
+ANESE's core doesn't have any hard dependencies, but there are a couple used by the UI.
+Most of these dependencies are either bundled with ANESE (see: /thirdparty), although some do require additional installation:

-- **SDL2** (rendering layer)
+- **SDL2** (video/audio/controls)
   - _Linux_: `apt-get install libsdl2-dev` (on Ubuntu)
   - _MacOS_: `brew install SDL2`
   - _Windows_: